MohamedGomaaRadwan/Neighborhood_map/README.md

 * download the file index.html
 * double click on it to open the project

-# want to filter locations :-
+# filter the locations :-

 * type the name of location in the search bar on the top of page
 * the list menu will filter automatic